Aidbox/site/resources/docs/box_lifecycle.md

 ### Dashboard

-The Dashboard is a place where you can see all your existing boxes, and create, share and destroy boxes.
+The Dashboard is a place where you can see all your existing boxes, and create, manage, share and destroy boxes.
 Each box in the Dashboard has a name, an URL where it will be deployed, a list of users the box is shared with, destroy option and payment plan indicator.

 ### Create a Box